1. On wind mills.

 9. When he claimed he had the 'best words.'

 In a rally in 2015, Donald Trump bragged about his vocabulary.

-“I know words, I have the best words.
+“I am very highly educated.
+I know words, I have the best words.
 I have the best, but there is no better word than stupid.”

 10. His rant on toilet flushing.

 While talking about water efficiency, Donald Trump gave an estimate on how many times people flush their toilets a day.

 "You turn on the faucet and you don't get any water.
 They take a shower and water comes dripping out.
 Just dripping out, very quietly dripping out.
 People are flushing toilets 10 times, 15 times, as opposed to once."

 11. When he suggested injecting yourself with a disinfectant.

 During one of his press conferences on the coronavirus, Donald Trump suggested that injecting yourself with a disinfectant can cure you of the coronavirus.